How to Get Rid of Contaminated Water

 Many filtration systems can be used depending on what your specific needs are.

-If you’re experiencing problems like dry skin and hard laundry, a water softener is a way to go.
+If you’re experiencing problems like dry skin and hard laundry, a water softener is the way to go.

 Combine a water softener with a de-chlorinator, and you can eliminate chlorine, which will improve the taste of your tap water while extending the life of your water softener.